snudler6/time-travel/README.rst

 Oh yes, and ``sock`` doesn't even have to be a socket object :)

-**time-travel** supports python 2.7, 3.4, 3.5, 3.6 and pypy2 on both Linux
-and Windows.

 For detailed information and usage examples, see the `full documentation <http://time-travel.readthedocs.io/en/latest/>`_.
 You know